Cowboy Bebop (2021 TV series): Critical response

 Several reviewers also criticized the action scenes for their cinematography, editing and fight choreography.
-However, Brian Lowry of CNN described the action sequences in the series "stylishly choreographed" despite the overall series was lacking and dull.
+However, Brian Lowry of CNN described the action sequences in the series "stylishly choreographed" despite the fact that the overall series was lacking and dull.

-Critics, including those who criticized the series, praised the performances of the cast.
+The performances of the cast received particular praise.
 Naaha described the cast as the "only saving grace" of the series in an otherwise critical review.
 Francisco stated, "If there's a high mark the show hits, it's the fact that its all-star main cast was successfully assembled to begin with."
 Shirley Li of The Atlantic wrote, "The trio of protagonists aboard the Bebop have an electric chemistry: The actor John Cho embodies Spike's swagger, Mustafa Shakir captures Jet's stoicism, and Daniella Pineda suffuses Faye with endearing candor."
 GameSpot's Mason Downey wrote, "absolutely everyone feels perfectly cast".

 Audience reaction

-When it was announced Cowboy Bebop would not receive a second season on December 9, 2021, there were mixed reactions.
-However, this also prompted a petition called "Save the live action Cowboy Bebop."
-Science fiction author Wesley Chu tweeted a link after comparing the show to Firefly.
+The cancellation of the series garnered mixed reactions from fans.
+However, this also prompted a petition called "Save the live action Cowboy Bebop", with author Wesley Chu tweeting a link after comparing the show to Firefly.
 The petition gained over 150,000 signatures including Steve Blum, the English voice actor for Spike in the anime, who has been very supportive of the live action and cast.

-Creator response
+Original series director response

-Shinichiro Watanabe was asked by Forbes magazine what he thought of the live-action adaptation, to which he responded, "For the new Netflix live-action adaptation, they sent me a video to review and check.
+When asked what he thought of the live-action adaptation, Watanabe responded, "For the new Netflix live-action adaptation, they sent me a video to review and check.
 It started with a scene in a casino, which made it very tough for me to continue.
 I stopped there and so only saw that opening scene.
 It was clearly not Cowboy Bebop and I realized at that point that if I wasn't involved, it would not be Cowboy Bebop.
 I felt that maybe I should have done this.
 Although the value of the original anime is somehow far higher now."